 - failing to make reasonable adjustments.

-A person should also not experience discrimination in the workplace because they are either a part-time or fixed-term worker.
+A person should also not be discriminated against because they are either a part-time or fixed-term worker.

-Any complaint of discrimination must be presented to a tribunal before the end of the period of three months beginning with when the act complained of was done.
-The law in this area is complicated.
+The law in this area is complicated and it is extremely important that you seek advise at every stag.
+We can support you through the process of reaching a resolution or pursuing a claim .
 If you would like advice on whether you have been discriminated against and what you can do about this, please telephone our specialist employment solicitor, Albert Bargery, on 01296 318508 to discuss the matter further.